danielsobrado/spring-cloud-kafka-microservices/README.md

 For availability, a microservice needs to be resilient to errors and able to restart on other machines.

-The main patterns for resilience are timeout, retry, circuit breaker and fallback.
+The main patterns for resilience are timeout, rate limiter, time limiter, bulkahead, retry, circuit breaker and fallback.

 ### Circuit Breaker Pattern